What Does The Suffix Ology Mean

 As "-ology" disciplines advance, ethical considerations become increasingly important.
 The development of new technologies and research methods raises complex ethical questions that must be addressed.

-For example, in genetics, the use of gene editing technology raises concerns about the potential for unintended consequences and the ethical implications of altering the human genome.
+Here's one way to look at it: in genetics, the use of gene editing technology raises concerns about the potential for unintended consequences and the ethical implications of altering the human genome.
 In psychology, research involving human subjects must adhere to strict ethical guidelines to ensure the safety and well-being of participants.
-Addressing these ethical considerations is essential to maintain public trust and ensure that "-ology" disciplines are used responsibly.
+Addressing these ethical considerations is essential to maintain public trust and confirm that "-ology" disciplines are used responsibly.

 Tips and Expert Advice